RMerl/asuswrt-merlin/README-merlin.txt

 - services-start:  Services are started (boot)
 - services-stop:  Services are stopped (reboot)
 - wan-start:  WAN interface just come up (includes if it went down and back up)
-- firewall-start:  Firewall is started (rules have been applied)
+- firewall-start:  Firewall is started (filter rules have been applied)
+- nat-start: nat rules (i.e. port forwards and such) have been applied (nat table)
 - init-start:  Right after jffs is mounted, before any of the services get started
 - pre-mount:  Just before a partition is mounted.
 Be careful with this script.
 This is run in a blocking call and will block the mounting of the